CodeverDotDev/codever-browser-extension/README.md

 web-ext run
 ```

-This installs "Save link to Bookmarks.dev" as a temporary add-on, and it watches for changes in the source code
+This installs **Codever** as a temporary add-on, and it watches for changes in the source code
 and **redeploys automatically**.

 #### Manual deployment